16 Best Cities in California

 Lake Merritt, Oakland

 Oakland is a suburb of San Francisco and is just 12 miles away (about a 20-minute drive across the Bay Bridge), but it's also a city in its own right.
-Recently Oakland has become an up-and-coming place to live, with trendy restaurants that appeal to hipsters and young professionals.
+Recently Oakland has become an up-and-coming place to live, with a diverse population, multicultural ambiance, and trendy restaurants that appeal to hipsters and young professionals.

 In the past decade, the high cost of living in San Francisco has forced many people to relocate to Oakland.
 Now the city is becoming just as happening as San Francisco.

-A diverse population and multicultural ambience make Oakland stand out among the cities of California.
-Among the many things to do in Oakland, visitors will enjoy the colorful neighborhoods and abundance of ethnic eateries.
+Be sure to check out Lake Merritt, Jack London Square, and the other top attractions in Oakland, such as the many ethnic eateries.
 The choice of cuisine includes everything from Thai and Burmese to Ethiopian and Indian food.
 The local African-American community has a rich cultural heritage and boasts several excellent soul food restaurants.

 Summer festivals, street fairs, and year-round cultural events draw many visitors to Oakland.
-Not to be missed is the monthly Oakland Art Murmur event, which features musical entertainment, gourmet street food, and art gallery receptions.
+Not to be missed is the Oakland Art Murmur, which features musical entertainment, gourmet street food, and art gallery receptions.
 Popular summertime festivals include Art + Soul Oakland, the Temescal Street Fair, and the Eat Real Festival at Jack London Square.

 6. Long Beach